What is E-Waste?

 Electronics use plastic, glass, metals and other rare earth minerals: all of which carry a large carbon footprint in production.
 Air and water pollution are common, as well as, the use of fossil fuels to produce and manufacture these items.
 Some items such as metals and rare earth minerals cause leaking of toxic chemicals over time.
 Cell phones, specifically, have many different types of Mixing e-waste with regular trash means that toxic chemicals can leach into the environment and into our drinking water.
 By taking electronics out of the generic waste stream, many materials can be reused and recycled without degrading the environment.

 These widely generated hazardous wastes are identified as "Universal waste" by the federal Environmental Protection Agency (EPA) and New York State Department of Environmental Conservation (DEC).
 Individually these items pose little threat to the environment or our health.
 When generated collectively, such as on a college campus, these small amounts can add up and create an environmental hazard.
 As a result, Ithaca College's management of this waste stream is closely monitored by the EPA and the DEC.
-Our electronic waste gets taken by Bruin Recycling, based in Syracuse, NY.
+Our electronic waste gets taken REACT based in Horseheads, NY.
 This company does not send any e-waste overseas to places that have lower regulations and inhumane working conditions.

 Where can I recycle?